 Three months ago, however, things began to change.
 Things were going well on the movie set where I was filming my latest project.
-The plot was, interestingly enough, a “Baby Jane” sort of rivalry between two.
+The plot was, interestingly enough, a “Baby Jane” sort of rivalry between two sisters.
 As usual, I was the star, and people treated me that way.

-In my previous relationship, I had never given love much thought.
+In my previous relationships, I had never given love much thought.
 It was much like the acting which brought me wealth, acclaim and more movie offers than I could complete.
 A man came into your life, it worked as long as it worked, and then you moved on.
 That all my men ultimately left me and were, within months, engaged or married to others caught my attention, but didn’t rent a room in my head.
 They wanted something different than I did, I reasoned.
-I wished them well.
+I wished them well when they said goodbye.

 Not so with Arthur Hastings.
 I was shocked by my initial rush of attraction to him, because he seemed very much an ordinary man.
 He was hired to be my personal assistant.
 He was had the natural blonde hair that was coveted in Hollywood.
 Clear green eyes.
 But I don’t think anyone would have called him handsome.
 He seemed, as I had once believed about myself, totally ordinary.